-The lecture course aims at understanding the mechanisms of the brain function and dysfunction underlying the expression of cognition and behavior, as well as the etiology and pathophysiology of mental disorders.
-The methodologies of basic and clinical research using cutting-edge technologies of molecular neurobiology, molecular genetics, neuroimaging, and neurophysiology will be instructed.
-Prevention and development of novel treatment of the diseases will be further discussed.
+Goals/outline: The lecture course aims at understanding the mechanisms of the brain function and dysfunction underlying the expression of cognition and behavior, as well as the etiology and pathophysiology of mental disorders.
+The methodologies of basic and clinical research using cutting-edge technologies of molecular neurobiology, molecular genetics, neuroimaging, and neurophysiology, and sociology and psychology will be instructed.
+Prevention and development of novel treatment of the disorders, and present condition and prospects of forensic psychiatry research will be further discussed.

 Lecture as occasion demands

 Special Lecture as occasion demands

 Seminar as occasion demands

-Journal Club every other Monday 18:00-19:00 Conference every other Thursday 18:00-19:00
+Journal Club every other Monday 18:00-19:00

+Conference every other Thursday 18:00-19:00

-Training session program will be provided to master the internationally standardized classifications of operational diagnosis and the clinical scaling tools for psychiatric diseases.
-The basics for the planning of treatment based on the comprehension of the psychiatric symptoms and diagnosis process will be acquired through clinical pharmacology, neuroimaging, neurophysiology, clinical biochemistry, and molecular genetics.
+Goals/Outline: Training session program will be provided to master the internationally standardized classifications of operational diagnosis and the clinical scaling tools for psychiatric disorders.
+The basics for the planning of treatment and prophylaxis based on the comprehension of the psychiatric symptoms and diagnosis process will be acquired through clinical pharmacology, neuroimaging, neurophysiology, clinical biochemistry, and molecular genetics.
+In the field of forensic psychiatry, the ways to learn and practice the method of psychiatric evaluation, the biological basis of illegall acts and their relationship with mental illnesses will be mastered.
 Further skills should be also obtained to establish research strategies to deal with unsolved problems.

-Clinical conference Thursday 11:00-12:15, 13:15-18:00

-Joint case conference of Departments of Neurology, Neurosurgery and Neuropsychiatry Second Wednesday 18:30-19:30

-Research presentation Monday of the 1st week 17:00-19:00

-Epilepsy case conference Tuesday of the 4th week 19:00-20:00

-Research conference of mental disorders as occasion demands
+Clinical conference Thursday 11:00-12:15, 13:15-18:00 Joint case conference of Departments of Neurology, Neurosurgery and Neuropsychiatry Second Wednesday 18:30-19:30 Research presentation Monday of the 1st week 17:00-19:00 Epilepsy case conference Tuesday of the 4th week 19:00-20:00 Research conference of mental disorders as occasion demands

-The research goal is to investigate the neural mechanisms of mental disorders through the studies of clinical cases and experimental animal models.
+Goals/Outline: The research goal is to investigate the neural mechanisms of mental disorders through the studies of clinical cases and experimental animal models.
 We will use the up-to-date techniques of the molecular biology, molecular genetics, neuroimaging, and neurophysiology to understand the etiology and pathophysiology of those illnesses and cognitive and behavioral dysfunctions at the molecular level.
 The final goal will be the development of novel diagnostic methods, treatment and prevention for the diseases.
+In the field of forensic psychiatry, we will conduct research from a new viewpoint on improvement of the method of psychiatric evaluation, the biological basis of illegal acts and their relationship with psychiatric disorders.